 Furnace Certification and Cleaning

-- This HVAC maintenance service is often requested by Denver home inspectors when a home is being sold and they want a licensed HVAC contractor to determine if the furnace is safe and operational.
+- This HVAC maintenance service is more often requested by Denver home inspectors when a home is being sold and they want a licensed HVAC contractor to determine if the furnace system is safe and operational.
 Furnaces that are certifiable and operating properly include a basic furnace cleaning.
-Furnaces over 20 years old are not certifiable due to age.
+If your furnace is over 20 years old are not certifiable due to age.

 Basic AC performance Inspection and Cleaning